 Dentists are below average when it comes to happiness.
 At CareerExplorer, we conducted an ongoing survey with millions of people and asked them how satisfied they are with their careers.
 It turns out that dentists rate their professional happiness 3.0 out of 5 stars, placing them in the bottom 36% of careers.
 While patients sometimes fear going to the dentist, dentists themselves often gain great satisfaction from taking care of patients' dental needs.

 If only dentistry defines you and you have nothing else, no other creative outlet could suffocate you.
 The great thing about dentistry is that you have the freedom to limit and make your own schedule, so having plenty of time free from personal stress is a nice plus.
-I couldn't help but wonder how we protect ourselves, as dentists, from the crazy patients out there.
-I have come across some dentists, especially young dentists who have just left school, who seem disappointed and disheartened.
+But how do dentists protect themselves from crazy patients?
+Many young dentists who have just left school seem disappointed and disheartened.
 Tavo, the reality is that you don't have to be Michelangelo to practice dentistry, you just need patience not to hit a canvas that keeps moving ruining your masterpiece or that you start crying even before you start painting.

 In their discussion, the authors noted that most of the studies they analyzed had been conducted in high-income countries, limiting their understanding of the levels of job satisfaction among dentists in low- and middle-income countries.
 One thing I've learned from reading and commenting on this blog is that you need the right personality for dentistry or this career will leave you dry and make you feel miserable.
 I realize that dentists don't change people's lives, but restoring a smile that looks good and works well is rewarding.